QP Chaser: Polynomial Trajectory Generation for Autonomous Aerial Tracking: Overview

 \subsubsection{Chasing problem}

-Given the reachable sets of the target and the obstacles obtained by the prediction module, we generate a trajectory of the drone $\textbf{c}(t)$ that keeps the visibility of the target (\ref{subeq:visibility_constraint}), does not collide with obstacles (\ref{subeq:collision_constraint}), and satisfies dynamical limits (\ref{subeq:initial_constraint}), (\ref{subeq:dynamic_constraint}).
-For the smoothness of the trajectory and high visibility, the cost function (\ref{subeq:cost}) consists of terms penalizing jerky motion $J_j$ and tracking error to designed reference trajectory $J_e$.
-We formulate a tracking problem as
+Given the reachable areas of the target and the obstacles obtained by the prediction module, we generate a trajectory of the drone $\textbf{p}_{c}(t)$ that accounts for the following factors. \begin{itemize}[leftmargin=1em] \item Occlusion avoidance: To robustly prevent target occlusion by obstacles, we make the \textit{Lines-of-Sight} between the drone and all points within the target’s reachable area $\mathcal{R}_{q}(t)$ do not intersect with the obstacle’s reachable area $\mathcal{R}_{o}(t)$.